 Why Make Keto Honey Mustard

 You may be wondering is honey mustard keto friendly, or why make keto honey mustard when you can use a small portion of the store bought stuff.
 I make my low carb honey mustard, because in just 1 tablespoons of the regular stuff, there are 7 grams of carbs and almost 6

 Which is WAY more than I’d like to dip my keto fried chicken into.
 Not to mention, who eats only 2 tablespoons?!

 To save ourselves some carbs, well simply swap honey for a low carb sweetener instead…

 How to Make Keto Honey Mustard + Ingredients

 If you’re feeling lazy or tired, you still have no excuse not to make this keto honey mustard!
-Literally, a measure stir and eat kind-a-thang — Here’s the skinny on the low carb shopping list ingredients used, and potential swaps:
+Literally, a measure stir and eat kind-a-thang — Here’s the skinny on the keto foods ingredients used, and potential swaps:

 In this low carb honey mustard recipe, I use both dijon and yellow.
 Yellow mustard is more traditional, while dijon adds a nice zest to this low carb honey mustard.
 Use whatever combination of the two you prefer.

 Lemon juice may seem skippable, but trust me friends, this low carb honey mustard won’t taste the same without it.